orestislampridis/relevance_prediction/README.md

 We utilize Apache Spark with the Scala programming language, in order to parallelize the work and thus make it run more efficiently.

+A PDF which describes the problem, our methodology and our results is also included.

 Joint work with [Arampatzis Georgios](https://github.com/alfagama)